Riari/rick.me.uk/content/posts/phase-an-experimental-web-framework/index.md

 This idea got me thinking about the line drawn between the middleware and the controller.
 In a sense, they're both just pieces of logic chained together to respond to a request.
 They receive a request object and return a response, the only difference being that controllers don't have access to the next piece of middleware in the stack (if any).
 What if we were to merge them into a single concept?

-I decided to explore that by writing an experimental framework that replaces the "C" in MVC with _phases_, which are designed the handle the whole flow from request to response instead of just the "before" and "after".
+I decided to explore that by writing an experimental framework that replaces controllers and middleware with _phases_, which are designed the handle the whole flow from request to response instead of just the "before" and "after".
 It also supports _pipelines_, which are the phase equivalent to Laravel's middleware groups.
 The basic idea is that you define a **route** which points to one or more **phases** (either via a **pipeline** or as a simple array of phases passed directly into the route definition).

 For example, a route with just one phase associated with it looks like this: